adrianblakey/slot-car-ecom/README.md

     add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=200 ANALOG_MAX=2218)

-The firmware build is more complex, there's an explanation below which describes the parameters, and Arseny has promised a more complete write up about the build parameters that'll appear in the [ESCape32 WiKi.](https://githib.comneoxic/ESCape32/wiki).
+The firmware build is more complex, there's an explanation below which describes the parameters, there is a complete description of all the build options on the [ESCape32 WiKi.]([https://githib.comneoxic/ESCape32/wiki](https://github.com/neoxic/ESCape32/wiki/BuildOptions)).

 The REMORA-rev10 binary is built from sources for ESCape32 Rev 10, it has default values and no ramping with a minimum analog voltage of ~1.1v to ~12.2v.
 We have been using this for our prototype testing.
 To use this you'll probably need to attach a WiFi dongle to eCom and set some specific values to suit your precise needs.